|Customer Service||1-(888)-301-2926 M-F 9am-5pm MSTfirstname.lastname@example.org|

 Genius Juice JR For Kids

-Kids 4 years & older: 2 droppers full in water or juice for taste.
+KIDS 4yr & older: 2 droppers full in wateror juice for taste.
 Repeat in 5 minutes if needed for full effect.
-Or, use as practitioner recommended.
+Or, use as a practitioner recommended.

-Milky Oat tops (Avena sativa), Gotu Kola aerials (Centella asiatica), Passionflower aerials (Passiflora incarnata), Scullcap aerials (Scutellaria lateriflora), Nettle leaf (Urtica dioica), Cinnamon bark (Cinnamomum cassia, C. burmannii)
+Milky Oat tops (Avena sativa), Gotu Kola aerials (Centella asiatica), Passionflower aerials (Passiflora incarnata), Scullcap aerials (Scutellaria lateriflora), Nettle leaf (Urtica dioica), Cinnamon bark (Cinnamomum bumanii, C. cassia)

 * These statements have not been evaluated by the Food & Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.